rfjakob/systembus-notify/README.md

 systembus-notify - system bus notification daemon
 =================================================

-Tiny daemon that listens for `net.nuetzlich.SystemNotifications` signals on the D-Bus **system** bus and shows them as [desktop notifications](https://developer.gnome.org/notification-spec/) using the **user** bus.
+Tiny daemon that listens for `net.nuetzlich.SystemNotifications.Notify` signals on the D-Bus **system** bus and shows them as [desktop notifications](https://developer.gnome.org/notification-spec/) using the **user** bus.